gkaf89/NCC-Trainings/docs/openmp/exercise-5.md

     <figcaption></figcaption>
     </figure>

-    - Could you use any one of the loop scheduling, for example, `dynamic` or `static`?
+    Could you use any one of the loop scheduling methods, such as `dynamic` or `static`?
 Do you see any performance gain?